HubSpot/Singularity/Docs/getting-started/install.md

 Once started the Singularity UI will be available at http://(host):7099/singularity

-### 8. Install extra Singularity tools on Mesos slaves (optional)
+### 8. Install extra Singularity tools on Mesos agents (optional)

 Singularity ships with a custom Mesos executor and extra background jobs to make running tasks easier.
-You can find more info about the slave extras [here](../reference/slave-extras.md).
+You can find more info about the agent extras [here](../reference/agent-extras.md).